xJrJackBlack/UEFI-Bootloader/README.md

 3) **Initialise boot_params->hdr**: The hdr field contains various fields which in some cases can be filled out, some of the key ones include cmd_line_ptr which is a pointer to a string which specifies 'command line parameters' that can be passed to the kernel whilst booting in order to customise cerain aspects of the booting process.
 A common use for this is to specify the where the root filesystem should be mounted during the booting process by specifying for example 'root=/x/y/part1'.
 Some other common fields to set are the vid_mode field, which can be used to specify the video mode the kernel should use during the booting process, the default video mode value is 0xffff.
 Lastly the type_of_loader field which can be used to specify a unique value that can identify the bootloader to the kernel, a default value of 0xff is normally set here.

+4) **Loading and set up initrd**: Initrd also known as the initial ramdisk is a scheme used to mount and load a temporary filesystem which will be used by the kernel during the booting process and to set up the actual root filesystem.
+For this step we must load the initrd file into memory in a contiguous block of memory and update the boot_params fields associated with the initial ramdisk such as boot_params->hdr->ramdisk_size which contains the size of the initrd image and boot_params->hdr->ramdisk_image which stores the address where the initrd image is loaded in memory.

 - CPU in 64-bit mode (Using 64 bit OVMF firmware so this is fine)